-Lowest-priced physically backed Gold ETC on the market today.
+One of the lowest-priced physically backed Gold ETCs on the market today.

 Total Expense Ratio of 0.145%